Successfully managing supply chain and logistics projects

 Your benefit

-- You will learn the basic tasks of project management and receive methodical knowledge and practical tips to successfully implement your logistics and SC projects.
+- The basic tasks of project management are taught, supplemented by methodical knowledge and practice-oriented tips for the successful implementation of logistics and supply chain projects.

-- You will become familiar with the value stream design method and be able to assess its benefits in the context of material flow optimization projects.
+- The value stream design method is presented and its benefits evaluated in the context of material flow optimization.

-- They apply the standardized modeling method according to BPMN 2.0, which can be used to transparently represent processes within a project.
+- The standardized modeling method according to BPMN 2.0 is used to transparently represent processes within projects.

 Methods